samuelefrni/quiz-app/README.md

 The challenge consists in the creation of a quiz web app in React on the topic of the "circular economy" and "recycling".
 The goal is to create a quiz app that is engaging, fun and competitive.

+## About my choices

+For the realizzation of Quiz App, I adopted an architecture based on the concept of "features".
+The components are organized into folders corresponding to the different features of the app, ensuring a clear separation of responsibilities.
+This approach makes maintenance and adding new features easier in the future.

+For navigation within the app, I implemented the react-router-dom.
+This allows us to manage navigation between the different sections of the Quiz App without having to completely reload the page.

+I took full advantage of TypeScript's features to ensure correct typing of our code.
+Interfaces and types have been widely used to define data structure, improving the readability and maintainability of code.

+The stylization of the components was managed through CSS modules, allowing a modular and clear definition of styles.
+I took a responsive design approach with Media Quiery in CSS to ensure a consistent user experience across different devices and screen sizes.

+To enrich the user interface, I integrated react-icons, a library that provided us with a large set of customizable icons.
+This has simplified the integration of icons throughout the application, improving the overall aesthetic.

 ## Installation

 1. Clone the repository.